imamhidayat92/nodejs-express-mysql/README.md

 ## Know Inside

-This framework use Express 4.x, and has been integrated to use Jade (for view file) and Passport (for authentication related process).
-It's also has been configured to properly serve resources with `access_token` authentication using Passport HTTP Bearer.
+This framework use Express 4, and has been integrated to use Jade (for view files) and Passport (for authentication related process).
+It's also has been configured to properly serve resources with `access_token` query string.
 All connected to a MySQL database data source.

 ## Directory Structure

 There are 3 main directories that you can use.
 There are `controllers`,  `public`, and `views`.
 The `node_modules` directory is used to save Node.js dependency, so don't mess with it.
-The `libs` directory contains logic to boot up your server and authenticate request.
+The `libs` directory contains logic to boot up the server and authenticate request.

 ### `controllers` Directory